justin hadad

 When I asked the guy selling me a PCR test (I’ve never been more certain someone wasn’t a medical professional) if he could speak English, he was stunned.
 “You look more Turkish than me, and I’ve never left Turkey.”

-And on my way out, eating the baklava I left in my pocket overnight, I felt more purpose than I’ve felt for 2.5 months in Switzerland.
-Not that Swiss isn’t great, but that nothing beats a community screaming that I’m one of them.
-Community in a way that tells me I’d be happier around my family, that I’ve been missing out for 22 years.
+And on my way out, eating the baklava I left in my pocket overnight, I felt more community than I’ve felt after two-and-a-half months in Switzerland.
+Not that the Swiss aren't very kind and welcoming at times, but that it's hard to beat a community screaming that I’m one of them.
+And that internal feeling telling me I’d be happier around my family, that I’ve been missing out for 22 years—that feeling is hard to describe.